jayantsarda/dotdash-project/README.md

 <li>Count and validate the number of tasks</li>
 </ul>

-<h3>Automation:</h3>
+<h3>API Automation:</h3>
 The goal is to use access the fake API call at http://localhost/nss-todo-automation/fake-API-call.php and automate above suggested test cases.
-Selenium Webdriver with preferably Python bindings (or any other OO language of your choice).
-Automate the above test cases in order to test the functional flow through of the application.
-In particular, we want to test options around creating a todo, assigning categories, modifying/deleting existing todos etc. The application should itself be fairly self-explanatory.
-Feel free to email us (qa@dotdash.com) with any questions about it.
-Please use the application first to populate data for API.
-I would suggest create some dunny tasks.
+Note that API test are not expected to created using webdriver.
+We expect you to find right library to perform reuired task.

 <h3>Submission instructions:</h3>